Spectral-norm risk rates for multi-taper estimation of Gaussian processes: Detailed proofs

 As in \cite{kara17}, the main tool to analyze \eqref{eq_dd} is the following generalization of the Hanson-Wright inequality, see \cite{abra15,ruve13}. \begin{theorem} Let $Y\sim \mathcal{N}(0,\Sigma)$, then for every $A\in\R^{N\times N}$ and every $t>0$:

-for some universal constant $C>0$. \end{theorem} (Here, $\|A\|_F$ is the Hilbert-Schmidt (Frobenius) norm of $A$.)
+for some universal constant $C>0$. \end{theorem} (Here, $\|A\|_F$ is the Hilbert-Schmidt (Frobenius) norm of $A$, while $\|A\|_s = \sup_{\|x\|_2 \leq 1} \|Ax\|_2$ is the spectral norm.)
 To apply \eqref{eq_dd} we first carry out the following calculation. \begin{lemma} The Frobenius norm of $V_K(\xi_\ell)$ equals $1/\sqrt{K}$ and its spectral norm is bounded by $1/K$. \end{lemma} \begin{proof} Direct calculations yield

 To estimate the spectral norm, we first note that $V_K(\xi_\ell)$ is a positive semi-definite matrix.
 Therefore, using the notation $(M_\xi a)_n=e^{2\pi i \langle\xi, n\rangle }a_n,\ n\in\Omega,$

 as the Slepian tapers form an orthonormal basis. \end{proof} We can now prove the main result. \begin{proof}[Proof of Theorem \ref{thm:main}]\mbox{}